-The results for YAGO are reported in Figure 8 and Figure 9.
-For the Star-Shaped queries (Fig. 8), we observe that AMBER outperforms all the other competitors for any size.
-Further, the time performance of AMBER is 1-2 order of magnitude better than its nearest competitor Virtuoso (Fig. 8a), and the performance remains stable even with increasing query size (Fig. 8b). x-RDF-3X, Jena are not able to output results for size 20 onwards.
+Virtuoso as observed in (Fig. 7a), and the performance remains stable even with increasing query size (Fig. 7b). x-RDF-3X, Jena are not able to output results for size 20 onwards.
 As observed for DBPEDIA, Virtuoso seems to become less robust with the increasing query size.
 For size 20-40, time performance of gStore seems better than Virtuoso; the reason seems to be the fewer queries that are being considered.
 Conversely, AMBER is able to supply answers most of the time (>98%).

-Coming to the results for Complex-Shaped queries (Fig. 9), we observe that AMBER is still the best in time performance; Virtuoso and gStore are the closest competitors.
-Only for size 10 and 20, Virtuoso seems robust than AMBER.
-Jena, x-RDF-3X do not answer queries for size 20 onwards, as seen in Figure 9b.
+Coming to the results for Complex-Shaped queries, we observe that AMBER is still the best in time performance as seen in Figure 7c; Virtuoso and gStore are the closest competitors.
+Only for size 10 and 20, Virtuoso seems more robust than AMBER.
+Jena, x-RDF-3X do not answer queries for size 20 onwards, as seen in Figure 7d.